-I usually sip valerian root tea with some honey and it helps me feel less tense and anxious in about 15 minutes.
-It also helps me fall asleep and works as a natural muscle relaxant too.
+I usually sip valerian root tea with honey and it helps me to feel less tense and anxious in about 15 minutes.
+It also helps your body fall asleep and works since it’s a natural muscle relaxant too.

-Just be careful about the dosage – too much magnesium will result in prolonged bathroom sessions.
+Just be careful about the dosage – too much magnesium will result in prolonged bathroom sessions, ahem.

 How to cope with anxiety when your thoughts are running like crazy and keep creating those unpleasant feelings in your body?
 Let them out!

 Writing down helps to clear your mind and let it rest.

 When I encounter a serious overthinking period, it’s almost the only way to stop my thoughts from running around like crazy.

 If it’s just general anxiety, I use my Anxiety Journal to do some mindfulness breathing and thought dumping, maybe choose something from the Triggers & Helpers list to redirect my attention.